 - You can connect an existing air duct from your house to the walls of your garage.
 This can happen only if the garage and the home are connected and have an easily accessible duct that can be connected to your garage.
-This is only a job for someone with the proper knowledge, so consult with an expert from Climate Control Service Experts Heating & Air Conditioning to find out if this is the right option for you.
+This is only a job for someone with the proper knowledge, so consult with an expert from Climate Control Service Experts to find out if this is the right option for you.

 - Install a ductless air conditioner, also known as a mini-split system.
 This type of air conditioner works on its own condenser that sits right outside the garage.
 The indoor AC mounts to the wall near the ceiling.
 A mini-split system is also a type of packaged HVAC system, which means you can get an air conditioning system that can handle your heating needs in the cold months as well.

 - Purchase a window air conditioner.
 If connecting an existing duct is not a choice and there isn’t that much space to cool, this could be a a fine choice.
 However, there are some downsides to this choice.
 It is not the most efficient for evenly distributing air, and is not the most efficient for energy usage.
 If there is not already a window, a window air conditioner will leave a considerable hole in your wall that could look inviting to a determined thief.

 If you’re ready to move forward on your garage conversion project, make sure your air conditioner needs are properly met.
 After all, a new part of your house should feel just as comfortable as every other room.
 Give the experts at Climate Control Service Experts a call at 251-202-7503 or schedule an appointment online today.